sebastiangrugel/introtanzustandard_ts7297/content/en/docs/courseIntroduction/membershipRegistration.md

 ---
 ## Requirements for tests and course completion certificates

+**Please note, the tests and completion certificate for this course are still under development and should be posted within a few days.**

 ModernApps Ninja learning content is free and open to anyone to view, however to take tests and recieve certificates of completion for courses, you must sign up for a free community membership, **and** register for this course, per the instructions below.

 ### Join the ModernApps Ninja Community!